5 Effective Yoga Poses To Increase Your Stamina

 5 Yoga Poses To Build Stamina:

-Most people who work in offices like to practice yoga since it helps them to de-stress and also builds strength.
+Most people who work in offices like to practice yoga since it helps them to de-stress, improve focus, and build strength.
 When you practice yoga, you will be able to give your hundred percent to your work.
 Let’s learn a few amazing yoga poses that help you gain strength and stamina.

 1. Navasana/Boat Pose